ShobithGowda31/CowsAndBullsGame/README.md

    > Instead of numbers, the computer chooses a 4-letter word from a predefined list.
    > Feedback uses the same cows and bulls concept, but with letters instead of digits.

+Testing
+   > Unit Tests: Several unit tests have been included to validate core functionalities.
+   > Run Tests: To run tests, use a Java IDE like Eclipse with JUnit support.

 Example : Output
 Welcome to Cows and Bulls Game!
 Guess the 4-digit number with unique digits.